 Welcome to the CEMED blog

-Life should be simpler but productive, harder but effective, relaxing but inquisitive …
+Life should be simple but productive, hard but effective, relaxing but inquisitive …

-This blog will discuss matters of some relevance to life as I find it from technology to medicine, exercise to culture, weight loss to music, lifestyle to art…you get it – real life!!!
-I intend to keep this areligious, non-political and non-judgemental on any topic and is not related to any person.
-Hope you enjoy this …
+This blog will discuss matters of some relevance to life as we find it from technology to medicine, exercise to culture, weight loss to music, lifestyle to art…you get it – real life.
+We intend to keep this areligious, non-political and non-personal.
+We hope you enjoy this … Do get involved with your thoughts.

 DISCLAIMER: This is a snap-shot compilation of views and topics of interest by Dr Jesse Kumar & friends – please discuss with your own health-care provider/personal trainer etc and also read further views to add to your knowledge and decisions (we do not take any liability or responsibility).